- What is an OS bootstrap?

 the details in gnumach/kern/boot_script.c

 ).
-For instance, if the GRUB
+For instance, the GRUB

-bootloader has the following configuration:
+bootloader can have the following typical configuration:

 multiboot /boot/gnumach-1.8-486-dbg.gz root=device:hd1 console=com0